I Got The Feelin'

 Vocal overdubs recorded at Sonobeat's Western Hills Drive studio, Austin, Texas, on or about October 30, 1968

-New Atlantis II instrumental tracks recorded at First Cumberland Presbyterian Church auditorium, Austin, Texas, on August 11, 1969
+New Atlantis II instrumental tracks and some vocal overdubs recorded at First Cumberland Presbyterian Church auditorium, Austin, Texas, on August 11, 1969

 Vocal overdubs recorded at Sonobeat's Western Hills Drive studio, Austin, Texas, on or about August 18 1969

-Recording equipment: ElectroVoice 665 microphones, ElectroVoice Slimair 636 microphones, Sony ECM22 electret condenser microphones, Scully 280 half-inch 4-track tape deck, Ampex AG350 and 354 tape decks, custom 10-channel portable stereo mixer, custom steel plate stereo reverb, Scotch 202 and Ampex 681 tape stock
+Recording equipment: ElectroVoice 665 microphones, ElectroVoice Slimair 636 microphones, Sony ECM22 electret condenser microphones, Scully 280 half-inch 4-track tape deck, Ampex AG350 and 354 tape decks, custom 10-channel portable stereo mixer, custom steel plate stereo reverb, 3M (Scotch) 202 and Ampex 681 tape stock